Multivariate volume, Ehrhart, and $h^*$-polynomials of polytropes: Background

-We say a polytrope of dimension $n-1$ is \emph{maximal} if it has $\binom{2n-2}{n-1}$ vertices as an ordinary polytope.
-To see why this is indeed the maximal number of classical vertices, we note that by \Cref{prop:tight-spans} a polytrope is dual to a regular subdivision of the product of simplices $\Delta_{n-1}\times\Delta_{n-1}$.
+Note in particular that polytropes in $\TP^{n-1}$ are tropical simplices, i.e. the tropical convex hull of exactly $n$ points.
+A polytrope of dimension $n-1$ is \emph{maximal} if it has $\binom{2n-2}{n-1}$ vertices as an ordinary polytope.
+To see why this is indeed the maximal number of classical vertices, we note that a polytrope is dual to a regular subdivision of the product of simplices $\Delta_{n-1}\times\Delta_{n-1}$.
 The normalized volume of this polytope is $\binom{2n-2}{n-1}$, bounding the number of maximal cells in the regular subdivision and hence the number of vertices of the polytrope.
 This bound is attained in every dimension \cite[Proposition 19]{DS}.